agustinvinao/refinerycms-polls/README.md

 And pick up one question to render a poll with the partial "poll":

     render '/refinery/polls/questions/poll', :question => question

+Override default view for partial _poll

+You can override the default partial view for a poll replacing this partial:

+    /refinery/polls/questions/_poll.html.erb

+You only need to create that path and file in your app tree.

 ## About